XAML live previewer and design-time settings

 With the namespace added, the following design-time properties become available:

-The d:DesignWidth and d:DesignHeight properties apply a width and height to the control being previewed.
+The d:DesignWidth and d:DesignHeight properties apply the specified width and height to the preview.

 <Window xmlns="https://github.com/avaloniaui"